 Keep the party to 10 chili submissions total…any more and no one will remember what they tasted, not to mention that your plumbing will take a serious hit after all of the bathroom visits.
 Seriously.

 Prep enough toppings for even the pickiest chili connoisseur.
-I simply put out a bowl of each and let people help themselves.
+I simply put out a small bowl of each and let people help themselves.
 Some topping suggestions:

 Shredded cheddar cheese